thoraxe/vibe-ols/README.md

    **MCP Server Format:**
    - Each server should be specified as `name=base_endpoint_url`
    - Multiple servers can be configured by separating them with commas
+   - The application automatically appends `/mcp` to the base endpoint URL
-   - MCP servers should provide tools that the AI agent can invoke
+   - MCP servers should provide tools that the AI agents can invoke
-   - The AI agent will automatically have access to all tools from configured MCP servers
+   - Both query and investigation agents have access to all configured MCP tools

 4. **Run the FastAPI backend:**
    ```bash